- The Top 5 States for Business Cyberattack Recovery

 As business internet specialists that are passionate about keeping customers safe, the Go.Verizon.com team set out to find which states have the greatest likelihood of business recovery from cyberattacks.
 Here’s what we found.

 The Top 5: State-by-State Breakdown

-- Number of small businesses per state in 2019
+- The number of small businesses per state in 2021

-- Percent of all business bankruptcies in the past year from the US Courts (this does not include small businesses that declared bankruptcy due to the COVID-19 pandemic)
+- The percent of all business bankruptcies in the past year according to the US Courts

-- Number of data breaches per state and number of records lost/stolen in data breaches per state for the past two years (using data from Privacy Rights)
+- The number of data breaches per state and number of records lost/stolen in data breaches per state in the past two years according to Privacy Rights

 - Small businesses per population: 20%

 - Percent of all business bankruptcies state level: 25%